All Episodes

 They probably don't even know it.

-But uh General Electric designed these plants.
+But General Electric designed these plants.

 American companies were the architectural firms.

-And the mistake here was made by the Japanese, because General Electric designs a plant, and they say, Here are the specifications of this plant.
+And the mistake here was made by the Japanese because General Electric designs a plant and they say, here are the specifications of this plant.

-Then they bring it to the potential buyer, in this case the Japanese, who say, here are the natural phenomena, seismic events, atmospheric events that may occur in our region.
+Then they bring it to the potential buyer, in this case the Japanese, who say, here are the natural phenomena, seismic events, atmospheric events, that may occur in our region.

 Then they do a final safety analysis report to determine whether this plant can meet those specific local events.

-And then the Japanese, their regulatory agencies confirm that.
+And then the Japanese, their regulatory agencies, confirm that.

 So the Japanese miscalculated on what those natural phenomena could be.

-Yet the American design comp the American design plant, American built plant, withstood what is called a beyond design basis event.
+Yet, the American design plant, American built plant, withstood what is called a beyond design basis event.

-Praising these General Electric and their designers.
+Praising, praising these, General Electric and their designers.

 But essentially here, the meat and potatoes here, the Japanese fail to be honest and say they could experience a nine Richter scale earthquake.

-Maybe their assessment was incorrect about the tsunami, because the tsunami is really what caused uh the failure of the components over there.
+Maybe their assessment was incorrect about the tsunami, because the tsunami is really what caused the failure of the components over there.

 The plant handled the earthquake.